VirtualCSS/planning/README.md

 # planing for VirtualCSS

-Repository for planing and brainstorming on the VirtualCSS system.
+Repository for planing and brainstorming on VirtualCSS.

+# Goal

-There are many projects that try to define styling in the context of ReactJS.
-The goal of VirtualCSS is to serve as a foundation that all the differnet libraries can talk to and to provide common functionality like mounting styles in a `<style>` element in the browser, optimize the declared styles for production builds and so on.
+There seem many projects that try to define styling in the context of ReactJS.
+The goal of VirtualCSS is to serve as a foundation that all the differnet libraries can talk to and to provide common functionality like mounting styles in a `<style>` element in the browser, provide devtools plugins that work in Chrome/Firefox, optimize the declared styles for production builds and so on forth.

-An initial goal of this repository is to determine all the requirements and constraints for the libraries that would build on top of VirtualCSS and afterwards come up with an API to fit all the requirements.
+An initial goal of this repository might be to determine all the requirements and constraints for the libraries that would build on top of VirtualCSS and afterwards come up with an API to fit all the requirements.